miraisolutions/compareWith/README.md

 binaries [are available](https://github.com/yousseb/meld/releases) as `meldmerge.dmg` images for new and old releases of Meld.
 We currently recommend using Meld **3.16.0**, as newer versions do not appear to be stable.
-After installation, you need make sure `meld` can be launched from the command line, e.g. via:
+After installation, you need to make sure `meld` can be launched from the command line, e.g. via:

 ``` bash